Letter Of Recommendation

 Why Colleges Ask for Letters of Recommendation

-Colleges ask for letters of recommendation to learn something about you that they can’t easily get from your transcripts, test scores, or résumé.
-Specifically, they want to understand:
+Colleges ask for letters of recommendation to learn things about you that they can’t get from your transcripts, test scores, or résumé.

 Who Should You Ask?